Steel Solutions Center

 6.7.
 Faying Surfaces

-In snug-tight and fully tensioned bearing connections, paint is unconditionally permitted on the faying surfaces.
-In slipcritical connections, however, if paint is present, it must be a qualified paint.
-A qualified paint is one that has been tested in accordance with the RCSC Specification Appendix A and offers a defined slip-coefficient.
-Other paints that do not offer a defined slip-coefficient are not permitted in areas closer than one bolt steelwise MAY 2015 steelwise diameter but not less than 1 in. from the edge of any hole and in all areas within the bolt pattern of slip-critical connections, even when due to inadvertent over-spray.
+In snug-tight and fully-tensioned bearing connections, paint is unconditionally permitted on the faying surfaces.
+In slip-critical connections, however, if paint is present, it must be a qualified paint.
+A qualified paint is one that has been tested in accordance with the RCSC Specification Appendix A and provides a method to determine a slip-coefficient.
+Other paints that do not offer a defined slip-coefficient are not permitted in areas closer than one bolt diameter but not less than 1 in. from the edge of any hole and in all areas within the bolt pattern of slip-critical connections, even when due to inadvertent over-spray.
+Coating slip requirements in Appendix A were revised in the 2020 edition of the RCSC Specification.
+Among many changes the certification of slip resistance is valid for 84 months.
+The degree of cure of the coating is an essential variable.

 6.7.2.
 Both the AISC and RCSC Specifications require that paint on the faying surfaces of slip-critical connections be qualified (providing a minimum slip coefficient) or that such surfaces remain unpainted.
 Does this requirement apply to the surfaces und